 When my dad died, I knew something had changed forever.

-My dad’s love was probably the purest love I’d ever experienced.
+In fact, my dad’s love was probably the purest love I’d ever experienced.
+I was very lucky.

 “I can’t remember too much of it.
 It’s a blur.
 What I do remember is all the fighting.”